Core concepts โ

 </MapBase>

-MapFeature*, MapMarker, MapMesh, MapGraticule, MapLine, and MapAnnotation accept a styles prop
+MapElement*, MapFeature, MapMarker, MapLine, and MapAnnotation expose a styles prop for interaction-state styling

 const styles = {